dominiksalvet/gitpack/GUIDE.md

   * E.g., it contains `.bash_completion` file, which is copied during *precp* script execution.
 * *.gitpack/*`deps` is a file:
   * It represents a list of the project's Git dependencies.
-  * Has one dependency per line in the same format as the GitPack URL arguments.
+  * Each nonempty line contains one dependency in the same format as GitPack URL arguments.
   * E.g., line `github.com/dominiksalvet/ux430ua-jack-volume=2.4.0` is a valid dependency.

 ## Environment variables